-National Tequila Day is dedicated to recognizing Tequila, a distilled alcoholic beverage made from the blue agave plant and the main alcohol in a margarita.
+National Tequila Day is dedicated to recognizing Tequila, a distilled alcohol made from the blue agave plant.
+Tequila is the main alcohol ingredient in a Margarita.
 Blue agave plants produce sugars such as fructose, which are ideal for preparing tequila.
 The plant only grows in the rich and sandy soil of Jalisco, Mexico at altitudes of 1,500 meters.

 National Tequila Day Facts & Quotes

 National Tequila Day Top Events and Things to Do

 National Tequila Day References and Related SitesAnthony Dias Blue (2004).
 The Complete Book of Spirits.
 HarperCollins Don Julio: Tequila History.com: Jalisco History.com: Cinco de Mayo www.worldtequilaawards.com: World Tequila Awards www.tequila.net: Tequila Regulations Guiness Records: Most Expensive Tequila Bottle